realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Answer_Questions_with_the_STAR_Method.md

 #### Step 3: Select interview questions

 During a job interview, you may be asked behavioral interview questions.
 Your answers to these questions should demonstrate how you handled a specific situation in the past and indicate how you might handle a similar situation in the future.

+#### Step 4: Describe the situation

+Using the STAR method helps organize your responses following a story-like structure.
+To review, STAR stands for “situation,” “task,” “action,” and “result.”

+Begin by describing a particular situation, challenge, or event you experienced.
+First, review Question 1 and the experiences you added to the STAR responses template.
+Select an experience you had that relates to the question.
+Then, in the Situation section, add 2–3 sentences describing the situation.
+Be as specific as possible, providing enough detail to help the interviewer understand the context in which the situation took place.